-Lion Air Jet Was 'Not Airworthy' In Lead Up To Fatal Crash, Investigators Say
+Lion Air Jet Was 'Un-Airworthy' In Lead-Up To Fatal Crash, Investigators Say

-Investigators into Lion Air flight JT610's fatal crash released a preliminary report on Wednesday, saying the jet's pilots were struggling for control against an automated system bringing the Boeing 737's nose down too far.
+Investigators into Lion Air Flight 610's fatal crash released a preliminary report on Wednesday, saying the jet's pilots were struggling for control against an automated system that was bringing the Boeing 737's nose down too far.

 The report discussed Lion Air's maintenance practices and an anti-stall system in the aircraft; investigators said it was "too early" to identify a firm cause for the crash.

 The Boeing 737 MAX 8 crashed into the Java Sea less than 15 minutes after its Oct.
 29 takeoff, killing 189 people.
-The plane had only been in service since August.
+The plane had been in service only since August.

-Indonesia's transport safety committee, known as KNKT, used preliminary data collected from the jet's "black box" flight data recorder recovered earlier this month in its report, which was presented at a Wednesday news conference.
+Indonesia's transportation safety committee, known as KNKT, used preliminary data collected from the jet's "black box" flight data recorder recovered earlier this month in its report, which was presented at a Wednesday news conference.

 Almost immediately after takeoff, the report said the jet began to experience "stick shaker activation," which vibrates the pilot's controls.
 The KNKT says this is "considered as un-airworthy."